Elaine's Literary Salon

 /

-Find more Elaine’s Literary Salon events here.
+Find more of Elaine’s Literary Salon events here.
 And check back for new episodes of Elaine’s Literary Salon on Inkandescent.tv and listen to all the podcasts on InkandescentRadio.com.

 Bibliophiles will love this new show — live from the popular bistro Elaine’s in Old Town, Alexandria VA.
 Our host is the restaurant’s owner, Jeffrey James Higgins, a prolific author who is on a mission to help his fellow writers share their stories.
 Check out the live Literary Salon events here.
 And check back for new episodes of Elaine’s Literary Salon on Inkandescent.tv and InkandescentRadio.com.